USA TODAY logo

 Dig deeper on this story with frequently asked questions.

-Reaching 3,000 career strikeouts is a significant milestone, and Clayton Kershaw became only the 20th pitcher in MLB history to achieve this feat, underscoring his dominance as a pitcher.
+Clayton Kershaw became only the 20th pitcher in MLB history to achieve 3,000 career strikeouts, marking a significant milestone.

 History